 Loan drop is to students what payday is to professionals – except instead of arriving monthly or weekly, there are only three per year.
 For many young people, loan payments will be the first and biggest source of income they’ve ever had.
 Couple that with the fact that they’re only getting it three times a year, and you’ve got a crash course in budgeting.

-This means that the loan drop is a key date in the student calendar – and April is the most important of all.
+This means that the loan drop is a key date in the student calendar – and April is the most important of all, as it has to last the longest.
 One in four students will wait until April Loan Drop to make big purchases, and they’ll earmark around 49% of their loan for essentials like rent, bills and groceries.
 The remainder is disposable income, to spend during spring, summer and beyond.

 What do brands need to be aware of?